- Energy, Climate and Environmental Policy

 Emanuele Massetti is Assistant Professor at the School of Public Policy of the Georgia Institute of Technology, where he teaches Introduction to Statistics (undergraduate), Environmental Economics (graduate) and Cost-Benefit Analysis (graduate and undergraduate).

-Emanuele is a CESifo Research Network Affiliate, an Associate REsearcher at Fondazione Eni Enrico Mattei (FEEM) and Affiliate Researcher at the Euro-Mediterranean Center on Climate Change (CMCC).
+Emanuele is a CESifo Research Network Affiliate, and Affiliate Researcher at the Euro-Mediterranean Center on Climate Change (CMCC).

 He holds a PhD in Economics from Catholic University of Milan, a MSc in Economics from University College London and a MA in Economics from Brown University.
 In 2011-2013 Emanuele was Postdoctoral Fellow at the Yale School of Forestry and Environmental Studies.